-With all these new 3D printing materials, it’s easy to forget the work done with the basics.
-Take PLA, for example: probably the most common and easy to use material on the market.
+PLA is probably the most common and easy to use 3D printing material on the market.
 Thai researchers have developed luminescent PLA composites that display desirable heating and mechanical characteristics.
 The findings could be crucial in the development of tools for dark environments, in toy manufacturing or art installations.

 The research is a joint project between the Rajamangala University of Technology and Kasetsart University in Bangkok.
-The study focused on the fabrication of luminescent PLA composite filaments for 3D printing applications, looking into ceramic phosphor as the ideal candidate due to its small particle sizes.
+The study focused on the fabrication of luminescent PLA composite 3D printing use cases, looking into ceramic phosphor as the ideal candidate due to its small particle sizes.
 This effectively makes it suitable for blending with polymer matrices.

 The group found that novel Sm3+ doped MgAl2O4 phosphor not only improved luminescence but a range of other characteristics as well.
 The material displayed lowered glass-transition, crystallisation and melting temperatures for the PLA.
 Luminescent intensity was heightened with the increasing ratio of phosphors.
 The researchers also detected strengthened mechanical properties in composites with surface modification and better mechanical properties of the composite filaments as evident in a series of mechanical tests.